Julianne Moore biography

-She finally found her place at Boston University, where she earned her Bachelor of Fine Arts (B.F.A.) degree in acting from the School of the Performing Arts.
-After graduation she moved to Manhatten, where she started her acting career on stage in such off-Broadway plays as Serious Money and Ice Cream With Hot Fudge.
+Julianne finally found her place at Boston University, where she earned her Bachelor of Fine Arts (B.F.A.) degree in acting from the School of the Performing Arts.
+After graduation she moved to Manhatten, where she started her acting career on stage in off-Broadway plays such as Serious Money and Ice Cream With Hot Fudge.

-Moore appeared briefly on television shows such as The Edge of Night and the soap, As the World Turns, where she played two half sisters.
+Julianne appeared briefly on television shows such as The Edge of Night and the soap As the World Turns, where she played two half sisters.
 Her performance in the soap earned her an Outstanding Ingenue Emmy Award in 1988.

-Moore's first minor coup on the small screen came in the form of a supporting role in the mini-series Judith Krantz's I'll Take Manhattan.
-A subsequent string of forgotten TV moviesMoney, Power, Murder; The Last To Go, Cast a Deadly Spell and Lovecraftdid little to boost her career.
+Julianne's first minor coup on the small screen came in the form of a supporting role in the miniseries Judith Krantz's I'll Take Manhattan.
+A subsequent string of forgotten TV movies—Money, Power, Murder; The Last To Go, Cast a Deadly Spell and Lovecraft—did little to boost her career.

-Moore's feature debut in Tales From the Darkside: The Movie (1990) also failed to raise her to prominence.
+Julianne's feature debut in Tales From the Darkside: The Movie (1990) also failed to raise her to prominence.
 It wasn't until the 1992 thriller, The Hand That Rocks the Cradle, that things started looking up.
 The following year she was able to build a presence in Hollywood with her performances in The Fugitive , Body of Evidence and Benny & Joon.

-Moore's acting career was slowly rising and her many roles in off-beat independent films were keeping her from wide-spread audience recognition.
-In 1997 that all changed.
-She was given the role of a paleontologist in Steven Spielberg's Jurassic Park: The Lost World.
-Starring in a Spielberg movie was potentially one of her greatest opportunities to rise to superstardom.
-Since then, she has had starring roles in major motion pictures such as Magnolia (1999), Hannibal (2001) and The Hours (2002).
 She has received four Oscar nominations, including two in 2003 for her performances in Far From Heaven and The Hours .
 In 2009 she received several nominations, including one from the Golden Globes, for her work in A Single Man (2009).
 She received another Golden Globe nomination, as well as a BAFTA nomination for her role as a lesbian in The Kids Are All Right (2010).
-In 2011, she appeared in the romantic comedy Crazy, Stupid, Love playing a frustrated wife trying to deal with recently leaving her husband.
-She also stars in the drama Being Flynn (2012) and has a string of new movies slated for release in 2012 and 2013.
+In 2011, she appeared in the romantic comedy Crazy, Stupid, Love, playing a frustrated wife trying to deal with leaving her husband.
+In 2013 she won a Golden Globe for her performance as Sarah Palin in the TV movie Game Change (2012).

-In 1986, Moore married fellow actor John Gould Rubin.
+In 1986, Julianne married fellow actor John Gould Rubin.
 The union lasted nine years.
-In 2003 she married third husband, director Bart Freundlich, who directed her in the movie The Myth of Fingerprints (1996).
+In 2003 she married director Bart Freundlich, who directed her in the movie The Myth of Fingerprints (1996).
 They have two children, Caleb and Liv.